 George Zarkadakis (Atlantic Council)

-George Zarkadakis is a Senior Fellow at the Atlantic Council and the Chief Technology Officer of Cordial, a web 3.0 peer-to-peer marketplace for knowledge.
+George Zarkadakis is a Senior Fellow at the Atlantic Council.
 He has over 25 years’ experience in management consulting, media, marketing and communications; as well as in digital strategy and innovation as a founder, advisor, and investor in technology startups.
 He holds a PhD in Artificial Intelligence in Medicine and is the author of “In Our Own Image: will Artificial Intelligence Save Us or Destroy Us?”
 (Rider Books, 2015).
 His new book “Cyber Republic: reinventing democracy in the age of intelligent machines” is published by MIT Press (2020).
 For his international work on the public understanding of science George has been awarded a knighthood by France.

 Contribution: The Internet is Dead.
 Long Live the Internet